Bankia compensation qualms signal loss of faith in Spain's banks

 “Going to court is the only way for me to get something back,” he adds.
 He says that out of 52 court cases he knows of, 51 have been successful.

-Legal firm V Abogados recently put on back-to-back presentations about the arbitration process at a Madrid hotel to packed audiences, where people clamored for advice.
+Legal firm V Abogados recently put on back-to-back presentations about the arbitration process at a Madrid hotel to packed audiences, where people clamoured for advice.

 “We’ve had around 2,000 people coming to our offices connected with this issue,” says V Abogados lawyer Santiago Viciano.
 “Our switchboard has been blocked with people ringing in from all over Spain.”